buddyboss/buddyboss-platform/src/readme.txt

 * Activate at the site level to only load BuddyPress on that site.
 * Activate at the network level for full integration with all sites in your network.
 (This is the most common multisite installation type.)
-* Enable <a href="https://codex.buddypress.org/getting-started/customizing/bp_enable_multiblog/">multiblog</a> mode to allow your BuddyPress content to be displayed on any site in your WordPress Multisite network, using the same central data.
+* Enable multiblog mode to allow your BuddyPress content to be displayed on any site in your WordPress Multisite network, using the same central data.
 * Extend BuddyPress with a third-party multi-network plugin to allow each site or network to have an isolated and dedicated community, all from the same WordPress installation.

-Read <a href="https://codex.buddypress.org/getting-started/installation-in-wordpress-multisite/">custom BuddyPress activations </a> for more information.

-= Where can I get support? =

-Our community provides free support at <a href="https://buddypress.org/support/">https://buddypress.org/support/</a>.

-= Where can I find documentation? =

-Our documentation site can be found at <a href="https://codex.buddypress.org/">https://codex.buddypress.org/</a>.

-= Where can I report a bug? =

-Report bugs, suggest ideas, and participate in development at <a href="https://buddypress.trac.wordpress.org/">https://buddypress.trac.wordpress.org</a>.

-= Where can I get the bleeding edge version of BuddyPress? =

-Check out the development trunk of BuddyPress from Subversion at <a href="https://buddypress.svn.wordpress.org/trunk/">https://buddypress.svn.wordpress.org/trunk/</a>, or clone from Git at git://buddypress.git.wordpress.org/.

 = Who builds BuddyPress? =